aldenquimby/rottentomatoes-csharp/README.md

 # Rotten Tomatoes REST API for .NET

-A simple C# wrapper for the HTTP-based Rotten Tomatoes API, which you can learn about at http://developer.rottentomatoes.com/
+A simple C# wrapper for the HTTP-based Rotten Tomatoes API, which you can learn about at http://developer.rottentomatoes.com/docs/read/JSON

-## Features

-features here.

 ## Examples

-examples here.
+#### Search for movies

+    var rtClient = new RottenTomatoesRestClient("myApiKey");

+    var wolverineMovies = rtClient.MoviesSearch("the wolverine");

+#### Find similar movies

+    var rtClient = new RottenTomatoesRestClient("myApiKey");

+    const int wolverineMovieId = 771193517;

+    var wolverineMovies = rtClient.MoviesSimilar(wolverineMovieId);

+#### Browse new DVD releases

+    var rtClient = new RottenTomatoesRestClient("myApiKey");

+    var newDvds = rtClient.NewReleaseDvds();

+#### And much more

+This wrapper supports every end point of the Rotten Tomatoes JSON API: http://developer.rottentomatoes.com/docs/read/JSON

+## Installation

+You can add the Rotten Tomatoes API to your project using the NuGet package manager: